Archive third-party data in Office 365

 SMS/text messaging – BlackBerry

-After third-party data is imported, you can apply Office 365 compliance features — such as Litigation Hold, eDiscovery, In-Place Archiving, Auditing, Supervision, and Office 365 retention policies — to this data.
-For example, when a mailbox is placed on Litigation Hold, third-party data will be preserved.
+After third-party data is imported, you can apply Office 365 compliance features – such as Litigation Hold, eDiscovery, In-Place Archiving, Auditing, Supervision, and Office 365 retention policies – to this data.
+For example, when a mailbox is placed on Litigation Hold, third-party data is preserved.
 You can search third-party data by using Microsoft eDiscovery tools.
-Or you can apply archiving and retention polices to third-party data just like you can for Microsoft data.
+Or you can apply archiving and retention policies to third-party data just like you can for Microsoft data.
 In short, archiving third-party data in Office 365 can help your organization stay compliant with government and regulatory policies.

 There are two ways to import and archive third-party data in Office 365:

 Use a third-party data connector in the Security & Compliance Center – Use a custom data connector that's available in the Security & Compliance Center in Office 365.
 After you set up and configure the connector, it connects to the third-party data source, converts the content of an item to an email message format, and then imports the item to a mailbox in Office 365.
-At this time, you can implement connectors to import and archive data from Facebook Business pages, corporate Twitter accounts, Instant Bloomberg, and LinkedIn.
+Currently, you can implement connectors to import and archive data from Facebook Business pages, corporate Twitter accounts, Instant Bloomberg, and LinkedIn.
 For the step-by-step instructions to set up a connector, see:

-Work with a Microsoft partner – Your organization works with a Microsoft Partner who will provide a custom connector that will be configured to extract items from the third-party data source (on a regular basis) and then connect to the Microsoft cloud by a third-party API and import those items to Office 365.
+Work with a Microsoft partner – Your organization works with a Microsoft Partner who will provide a custom connector that will be configured to extract items from the third-party data source on a regular basis and then connect to the Microsoft cloud by a third-party API and import those items to Office 365.
 The partner connector also converts the content of an item from the third-party data source to an email message and then imports them to a mailbox in Office 365.
 For a list of partners that you can work with and the step-by-step process for this method, see Work with a partner to archive third-party data in Office 365.